argodev/study/docs/ctf/portswigger.md

 Visiting the site, there is a search form.
 I searched for `test` and was redirected to `t/?search=test`.
 I then searched for `test <script>alert();</script>` and, not surprisingly, I receieved an alert and completed the lab.

 ### :material-gauge-empty: Stored XSS into HTML context with nothing encoded

+!!! question
+    This lab contains a stored cross-site scripting vulnerability in the comment functionality.

+    To solve this lab, submit a comment that calls the `alert` function when the blog post is viewed.

 Found an comment form on the website and submitted the following: `This is awesome!<script>alert('you stink');</script>`.
 Once I submitted and then visited the post again, the alert was triggered and the lab was solved.